Deesha Philyaw

 “Tender, fierce, proudly Black and beautiful.” –Kirkus Reviews

 The Secret Lives of Church Ladies explores the raw and tender places where Black women and girls dare to follow their desires and pursue a momentary reprieve from being good.
 Nine stories featuring four generations of characters who grapple with who they want to be in the world, the collection was praised as “luminous stories populated by deeply moving and multifaceted characters,” by Kirkus Reviews and “addictive while also laying bare the depth and vulnerability of Black women,” by Observer.
 Author Tara Campbell notes, “The love in Philyaw’s stories runs the gamut from sweet to bitter, sexy to sisterly, temporary to time tested, often with hidden aspects.
 The word secret in the title is earned, and some of the secrets are downright juicy.”
-The Secret Lives of Church Ladies is being developed for television by Tessa Thompson for HBO Max.
+The Secret Lives of Church Ladies is being adapted for television by HBO Max with Tessa Thompson executive producing.

-Deesha is also a Kimbilio Fiction Fellow and a Baldwin for the Arts Fellow.
-She currently lives in Oakland, CA.
+Philyaw is also a Kimbilio Fiction Fellow and a Baldwin for the Arts Fellow.
+She currently lives in Miami, FL.

 Short Bio